THEME: CHRIST WILL COME AS KING OF KINGS

 Solemnity of Christ the King

 He, who came in a humble way as a son of David born in Bethlehem, will come again but this time in awesome majesty as the Son of God, the King of kings.
-He, who was mocked as ‘king of the Jews’ on the cross (cf. gospel reading), will come again in an impossible to imagine divine glory!
+He, who was mocked as “king of the Jews” on the cross (cf. gospel reading), will come again in an impossible to imagine divine glory!
 On that day, all peoples including all kings and presidents, dead and alive, will bow and acknowledge that Jesus is the King of kings, Lord of lords, President of all presidents!
 Yes, He who is coming is great!
-Indeed, He is the greatest, ‘for in Him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or principalities or authorities – all things were created through Him and for Him’ (second reading)!
+Indeed, He is the greatest, “for in Him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or principalities or authorities – all things were created through Him and for Him” (Col. 1:16; second reading)!

-Normally, we don’t associate powerful personalities with love; but Jesus, being God (cf. second reading), is not only all-powerful, He is also most loving.
-He loves every one of us; indeed He loves even people we think do not deserve to be loved.
+Normally, we do not associate powerful personalities with love; but Jesus, being God (cf. second reading), is not only all-powerful, He is also most loving.
+He loves every one of us.
+Indeed, He loves even people we think do not deserve to be loved.
 Jesus loves us so much that He became poor so that we might share in His divine riches (2 Cor.
 8:9).
 What is more?
-He sacrificed His very life for us: ‘for greater love has no man than to lay down his life for his friends’ (John 15:13).
+He sacrificed His very life for us: “for greater love has no man than to lay down his life for his friends” (John 15:13).

 Again, because of His great love for us, He has prepared for each of us a reward (heaven) which is greater than the service we render Him.
 Thus, when He comes again, He does so bringing reward for those whose service has pleased Him.
 How do we please Jesus?
-By making Jesus the KING of our personal and daily lives here on earth.
-When we allow Jesus to rule our personal lives every day we will not be afraid of meeting Him on the last day; rather, we will be eager to meet Him, whom we please every day.
+By making Jesus the King of our personal and daily lives here on earth.
+When we allow Jesus to rule our personal lives every day we will not be afraid of meeting Him on the last day; rather, we will be eager to meet Him, whom we please on daily basis.

 - To feed the hungry;